eriksmith2024/eriksmith2024/README.md

 - 👋 Hi, I’m @eriksmith2024
-- 👀 I’m interested in Python, MYSQL, HTML, CSS, Javascript - mastering the world of coding
+- 👀 I’m interested in Python, MYSQL, HTML, CSS, JavaScript - mastering the world of coding
 - 🌱 I’m currently learning on a 12 week bootcamp with Skills City
 - 💞️ I’m looking to collaborate on low level projects to build my profile after my current course ends in August 2024
 - 📫 Reach me on my linkedin profile linkedin.com/in/erik-smith-ba-ma-mcipd